CsCN-CBJ/PFU/README.md

    > Also a link named libglib.so should be created in "/usr/local/lib".

-3. Makefile is automatically generated by GNU autoconf and automake.
+4. Makefile is automatically generated by GNU autoconf and automake.

-INSTALL
+Compile
 -------
 If all dependencies are installed, compiling destor is straightforward:

+>autoreconf -ivf
+>
 >./configure
 >
 >make